nubenetes/awesome-kubernetes/docs/kubernetes.md

 * [fosstechnix.com: Rolling out and Rolling back updates with Zero Downtime on Kubernetes Cluster 🌟](https://www.fosstechnix.com/rolling-out-and-rolling-back-updates-with-zero-downtime-on-kubernetes-cluster/)
 * [rcarrata.github.io: Regenerating Kubeconfig for system:admin user in OpenShift clusters 🌟](https://rcarrata.github.io/openshift/regenerate-kubeconfig/) You missed your kubeconfig file of your OpenShift cluster?
 Your dog ate your kubeconfig file?
 No worries!
 Let’s regenerate it in a easy and automated way!
 * [medium: Kubernetes — Difference between Deployment and StatefulSet in K8s](https://medium.com/devops-mojo/kubernetes-difference-between-deployment-and-statefulset-in-k8s-deployments-vs-statefulsets-855f9e897091)
-* [github.com/dvob/k8s-s2s-auth: Kubernetes Service Accounts 🌟](https://github.com/dvob/k8s-s2s-auth) Service accounts are well known in Kubernetes to access the Kubernets API from within the cluster.
-This is often used for infrastructure components like operators and controllers.
-But we can also use service accounts to implement authentication in our own applications.
-This README tries to give an overview on how service accounts work and and shows a couple of variants how you can use them for authentication.
-Further this repository contains an example Go service which shows how to implement the authentication in an application.
 * [medium: Jobs & Cronjobs in Kubernetes Cluster](https://medium.com/avmconsulting-blog/jobs-cronjobs-in-kubernetes-cluster-d0e872e3c8c8)
 * [devopscube.com: How To Create Kubernetes Jobs/Cron Jobs – Getting Started Guide](https://devopscube.com/create-kubernetes-jobs-cron-jobs/)
 * [speakerdeck.com: Kubernetes Pod internals with the fundamentals of Containers 🌟](https://speakerdeck.com/devinjeon/kubernetes-pod-internals-with-the-fundamentals-of-containers)